-By: Carla Gregory, Senior Principal
+By: Chris Dickinson, Senior Principal

 “The lines between B2B and B2C are blurring, and it’s now B2E – business to experience.
 We are all consumers in our personal lives of course, and we bring those personal expectations into our business lives.” – Tiffani Bova, Evangelist, Salesforce, and Former Distinguished Fellow, Gartner.

 Traditionally, companies used to compete on price or product features, but now the product is customer experience, as 89% of companies now compete primarily based on customer experience.

 Customer experience is something that must connect across all channels, all the time.
 A customer may engage with a carrier first on social media.
 Then perhaps they visit a local agent, the company website, or download the app.
 Every interaction with a carrier must be consistent and persistent—meaning, the message is similar and always on.